Aliya547/Casear_Cipher/README.md

 - Python

 ## Purpose
-This project was created as part of my Python learning journey to practice basic programming concepts such as loops, conditionals, and string manipulation.
+This project was created as part of my Python learning journey to practice basic programming concepts such as conditionals, and string manipulation.